paulcasavant/hangman/README.md

 # hangman

-A simple Hangman game that displays using ASCII art.
+A simple command line Hangman game that displays using ASCII art.
 I wrote this as a relaxing side project.
 Use `make` to compile.

 **Usage:**
   - <kbd>a</kbd> - <kbd>z</kbd> : Play